rinoldm/sbfi/README.md

 sbfi
 ====

 Simple BrainFuck Interpreter written in C by Maxime Rinoldo.
+The aim of this interpreter is to be both very fast and easy to understand.

 For the moment, explanations about how my program works can be found in the comments !